SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/06-dagman-namd.md

 acyclic graph.
 In DAGMan language, job *A0* is parent of job *A1*,  job *A1* is parent of *A2* and job *A3* is parent of *A4*.

-The DAGMan script and the necessary files are available to the user by invoking the *tutorial* command.
+First login and get the DAGMan script and the necessary files by invoking the *tutorial* command.

 ~~~
+$ ssh username@crane.unl.edu
+$ source osg_oasis_init
 $ tutorial dagman-namd
 $ cd tutorial-dagman-namd
 ~~~